Troll (2022 film)

-Troll is a 2022 Norwegian monster film directed by Roar Uthaug.
-Starring Ine Marie Wilmann, Kim Falck, Mads Sjøgård Pettersen, Gard B. Eidsvold, Pål Richard Lunderby, and Eric Vorenholt, it follows a ragtag group of people who must come together to stop an ancient troll that was awakened in a Norwegian mountain and prevent it from wreaking havoc.
+Troll is a 2022 Norwegian epic monster film directed by Roar Uthaug.
+Starring Ine Marie Wilmann, Kim Falck, Mads Sjøgård Pettersen, and Gard B. Eidsvold, it follows a ragtag group of people who must come together to stop an ancient troll that was awakened in a Norwegian mountain and prevent it from wreaking havoc.

 Director Uthaug met with Motion Blur executives when his film Tomb Raider was near completion to discuss creating a film.
-He decided to utilize a Norwegian folklore-inspired idea that he had been pondering for over 20 years.
-Concept art of the titular monster attacking Oslo was released in March 2021.
+He decided to utilize a Norwegian folklore-inspired idea that he had been pondering for over 20 years.The concept art of the titular monster attacking Oslo was released in March 2021.
 Principal photography began in August 2021 and wrapped in November, with location shooting taking place in Askim, Dovre, Indre Østfold, Lom, Øyer, Rena, and Ulsteinvik.

-Troll was released by Netflix on 1 December 2022.
-It received generally positive reviews from critics, with praise for the performances, score, cinematography, direction, visual effects, and action sequences, but criticism towards its derivative plot.
+Troll was released by Netflix on 1 December 2022, to generally positive reviews from critics.
+A sequel, Troll 2 is schedule for release in 2025.

 Plot

-As a young girl, Nora Tidemann’s father, Tobias, teaches her the mythology of Trolls and the origin of their local mountains.
-During one story, Nora almost “sees” the faces of trolls turned to stone in the rock face.
+As a young girl, Nora Tidemann listens to her father Tobias narrating the mythology of trolls and the origin of their local mountains.
+During one story, Nora almost "sees" the faces of trolls turned to stone in the rock face.

-Years later, a drilling operation tunneling through the mountains of Dovre results in an eruption and the deaths of several workers and protestors.
+Years later, a drilling operation tunnelling through the mountains of Dovre Municipality results in an eruption and the deaths of several workers and protestors.
 Desperate for answers, the Norwegian government recruits a diverse array of scientists, including Nora, who is now a paleontologist on her first major find.
-While the collected scientists initially believe that the eruption was caused by the miners hitting a pocket of Methane, only Nora and the prime minister’s advisor, Andreas Isaksan, point out that the region is surrounded by large impressions that appear to be footprints.
-The prime minister permits them to investigate the possibility further with Norwegian military soldier, Captain Kris Holm, when a second incident miles away tears apart the home of an elderly couple near Lesja.
+While the collected scientists initially believe that the eruption was caused by the miners hitting a pocket of methane, only Nora and the prime minister's advisor, Andreas Isaksan, point out that the region is surrounded by large impressions that appear to be footprints.
+The prime minister permits them to investigate the possibility further with Norwegian soldier, Captain Kris Holm from the FSK, when a second incident miles away tears apart the home of an elderly couple near Lesja.